maawoo/TDC_thesis/source/03_methods.md

 When data is loaded into a Python environment it is organized as an Xarray Dataset including separate data variables for each requested band and appropriately labelled temporal and spatial dimensions [@ODC-Docs].
 The execution of loading and computation in a *lazy* manner is also supported, which means that data is only loaded and computed until actually needed.
 In combination with the *chunking* of data into smaller portions, it is possible to run algorithms over very large EO datasets efficiently, even if the data itself does not fit into the system's memory.

-Some additional utilities are provided with the core Python package of ODC, like a masking tool to create boolean masks from bit-wise QAI products during analysis.
+Some additional utilities are provided with the core Python package of ODC, like a masking tool to create Boolean masks from bitwise QAI products during analysis.
 More extensive collections of tools and algorithm examples are available in repositories created by users of the ODC community [e.g., @Krause2021].
 Furthermore, a selection of applications has been developed that extend the functionality of ODC in various ways ([https://www.opendatacube.org/data-cube-applications](https://www.opendatacube.org/data-cube-applications), last access: 08 May 2021).

 ### Containerization